VSArchive/Portfolio-Archive-4/content/posts/2022/docker-install-fedora.md

 ## Other Operating Systems

-- If you want to install Docker in other linux distributions checkout out the following links
+- If you want to install Docker in other linux distributions check out the following links

 - For [Debian](https://www.debian.org/) - [Install Docker in Debian Linux](/posts/docker-install-debian)
 - For [Ubuntu](https://ubuntu.com/) - [Install Docker in Ubuntu Linux](/posts/docker-install-ubuntu)